tkuraku/libmusic_py/README.md

 ![Dual Tone Noise](images/dual_tone_noise.png)

-You will find examples in **examples** folder and tests in **tests** (not implemented yet) folder.
+You will find examples in **examples** folder and tests in **tests** (work in progress) folder.
 There is also specific support for DTMF (dual tone signals), including a toy testing framework for them.
 Just ignore them or reuse that for your own purposes.

 # Using in Python
 1. install libmusic, `python -m pip install .`